-Looking for free, informed advice and an engaged listener regarding…
+Are you looking for informed advice and an engaged listener regarding

 - An essay?